-Times Square Arts is currently accepting Midnight Moment applications for programming during the months February-December 2018.
-For programming October 2018-February 2019, the deadline for submissions is April 15, 2018.
+Times Square Arts is currently accepting Midnight Moment applications for programming during the months September 2018-February 2019, the deadline for submissions is April 15, 2018.

 We recommend that everyone who wishes to submit a proposal should experience a Midnight Moment prior to submittal.
 The program runs every night from 11:57pm-midnight with the exception of New Year’s Eve, on participating Times Square Electronic Billboards from 41st–49th Streets between Broadway and 7th Aves.
 The best locations to view Midnight Moment are on Duffy Square (at 46th and Broadway) or the Broadway Pedestrian Plaza between 43rd and 44th Streets.